Chobrenga/N64-SpyDVI/README.md

 ![](./Images/Board3DNC.png)

-A QSB ribbon is planned for this project, but you can totally just solder the wires in accordance with Beckmann's diagram.
+A QSB ribbon is planned for this project, but you can totally just solder the wires in accordance with the provided diagrams.
 I even left headers available for such a job.
+N64 Header is a 20 pin 1.27mm pitch connection, of which can be bought on Amazon.

 The audio circuit is optional.